Systeria-Inamayer/Keio_Quant_Macro_Assignment_2/readme.md

-For the second half of Quant-Macro.
+For the second half of Quantitative Macro-Economics.